Ketamine Therapy Basics

 After a significant hiatus when scientists tried to distance themselves from conducting research on psychedelics, we have finally reached a time when the government is willing to allow psychiatrists further access to the previous experiments.
 New studies have looked at smaller doses of LSD and infrequent use of MDMA in treating a wide range of mental health issues.

 Notably, ketamine has been hailed as the wonder drug of recent times.
 With positive effects found in patients with everything from treatment-resistant depression to chronic pain, ketamine promises to be a significant part of psychiatric research for quite some time.
 The initial studies show improvements with low risks of adverse effects.

 In fact, the FDA recently approved a treatment called esketamine.
 Esketamine is a nasal spray that can be used in patients with treatment-resistant depression or acute suicidality.
 So far, ketamine has proven to be very effective for patients with depression when administered in a safe environment under medical supervision.

-ISHA works to bring you science on the cutting-edge.
-With our psychotherapeutic program, you will receive treatment with oral ketamine from the comfort of your own home.
+ISHA works to bring you science on the cutting edge.
+With our evidence-based ketamine program, you will receive treatment with oral ketamine from the comfort of your own home.
 A medical professional will monitor you through our telehealth system and ensure that you have a positive experience from start to finish.